Privacy Policy

 Consent

-In some instances, we rely on obtaining your specific consent to use your personal information in a certain way, for example, asking for your consent to use your personal information to send you direct marketing information by email.
+In some instances, we rely on obtaining your specific consent to use your personal information in a certain way, for example, asking for your consent to send you direct marketing information by email or to use an experience of cancer you have shared with us.

 When you have given your consent for email marketing, we will consider your consent to be valid on an ongoing basis until any time when you choose to withdraw your consent.
 All marketing emails contain the option to unsubscribe from future emails.